This blog has been updated for 2020.

 If you’re currently searching for HR software that will help your business grow, take a look at our HR software category page, where you can find up to five recommendations.
 Need more convincing that project management can help your company’s human resources?
 Here are a few lessons HR teams can learn from project management pros.

 Great project managers don’t start their work with a named project; they start with a need.
 What are customers looking for and what product can we create to fill that space?
 What is broken and how quickly does it need to get fixed?

 Your HR team can more successfully plan for quarterly goals by using the same method.
 Instead of implementing projects or ideas (like a new performance review plan or benefits partner) because of a perceived requirement, look for real needs.
 Regularly survey team members to find out what their biggest challenges are at work, then go from there to plan solutions.
 You’ll find that the projects you take on are more successful and that less time is wasted doing the wrong thing with the right intentions.

 Project managers are master delegators.
 Though they are perhaps the most important party to a project’s success, they don’t actually create any of the components of the project.
 Instead, they assemble the best people for those jobs, delegate tasks, and then manage for completion.

 In our changing world of work, HR departments can learn a lot from that method.
-In 2016, 71 percent of HR leaders reported that they’re spending more time on business needs not related to talent.
-The tasks that took their attention from people priorities included managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.
+In 2019, fifty-one percent of HR leaders said that their department lacked the staffing to uphold their workload.
+And in the past, tasks that have taken HR departments’ attention from people priorities included leadership communication tasks like managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.